15rohan/eth-deposit-tracker/README.md

 ALCHEMY_API_KEY=your-alchemy-api-key
 ```

-Replace the placeholder values with your actual configuration details.

 ## 4. Setup MongoDB
-Ensure MongoDB is running and accessible.
-If using MongoDB Atlas, make sure your URI in the `.env` file is correct.
+Connect to your MongoDB Database and ensure it is running and accessible.
+If using MongoDB Atlas, make sure your `MONGO_URI` in the `.env` file is correct.
 You can use a local instance or a cloud-based MongoDB service.

 ```bash
 MONGO_URI=your-mongo-uri